By Bill Wheaton

 Jamie Radke has questioned the NRA endorsement, which sounds like sour grapes to me.
 Radke, who has never held public office, has no track record at all, while George Allen does.

 Six years ago, George Allen was defeated by Jim Webb by 9,329 votes or 0.39 percent of the vote.
-Allen carried most of the state but lost big in Northern Virginia, where he was continuously attacked by the Washington Post over the “Macaca” statement.
+Allen carried most of the state but lost big in

-The fact is the liberal media was out to get Allen any way they could as he had played a big hand in defeating liberal favorite Tom Daschle from South Dakota.
+The fact is the liberal media was out to get Allen any way they could as he had played a big hand in defeating liberal favorite Tom Daschle from

 In November, it is vital that two things happen.
 First is that Barack Obama is defeated.
 The second is that the Republicans take control of the Senate.